 Augustus the Strong loved the “white gold”: the Historical Porcelain Quarter in the Hunting Tower is testimony to the Elector’s passion.
 The collection, which is accommodated today in the dressing chamber of King Augustus III, includes mainly animal motifs and hunting scenes.

-»Three Hazelnuts for Cinderella«
+»Three Wishes for Cinderella«

 Every year at the beginning of the cold season, Moritzburg Castle transforms into the fairy-tale castle from the cult film "Three Hazelnuts for Cinderella".
 At the original location, you can look behind the scenes of the German-Czech fairy-tale classic and discover hidden secrets.